sircharlo/meeting-media-manager/docs/congregation-sync.md

 | Congregation-wide settings  | Once the VO has configured the *Media setup* and *Meeting setup* sections of the [JWMMF settings](https://sircharlo.github.io/jw-meeting-media-fetcher/configuration) on his own computer, he can then use this button to enforce certain settings for all congregation sync users (for example, meeting days, media language, conversion settings, and so on).
 This means that the selected settings will be forcefully applied for all synced users every time they open JWMMF. |

+### Using congregation sync to manage media

+Once the setup is complete, you're ready to start [managing media](https://sircharlo.github.io/jw-meeting-media-fetcher/manage-media) for your congregation's technical AV support team.
 ___

 ##### Back to [home page](https://sircharlo.github.io/jw-meeting-media-fetcher/)